The Complete Guide to Probiotics

 4. Weight Management

 While not a weight loss miracle, certain probiotic strains appear to influence metabolism and fat storage.
-Research from the International Journal of Obesity found that some Lactobacillus strains may help prevent weight gain and facilitate modest weight loss when combined with a calorie-controlled diet.
+Research from the International Journal of Obesity found that some Lactobacillus strains may help prevent weight gain and facilitate modest weight loss when combined with a calorie-controlled diet and natural weight management strategies.

 5. Heart Health Protection